dotnet/machinelearning/docs/code/IDataViewImplementation.md

 Let us formalize this somewhat.
-We consider two data views to be functionally identical if there is absolutely no way to distinguish them: they return the same values, have the same types, same number of rows, they shuffle identically given identically constructed `IRandom` when row cursors are constructed, return the same ID for rows from the ID getter, etc. Obviously this concept is transitive.
+We consider two data views to be functionally identical if there is absolutely no way to distinguish them: they return the same values, have the same types, same number of rows, they shuffle identically given identically constructed `System.Random` when row cursors are constructed, return the same ID for rows from the ID getter, etc. Obviously this concept is transitive.
 (Of course, `Batch` in a cursor might be different between the two, but that is the case even with two cursors constructed on the